grab/engineering-blog/_posts/2019-12-24-marionette-enabling-e2e-user-scenario-simulation.md

 ## Introducing Marionette

 Marionette enables Grabbers (developers and QAs) to run E2E user-scenario simulations without depending on the actual passenger and driver apps.
-Grabbers can set up data as well as configure data such as drivers, passengers, taxi types, etc to mimic the real-world behavior.
+Grabbers can set up data as well as configure data such as drivers, passengers, taxi types, etc to mimic the real-world behaviour.

 Let’s look at the overall architecture to understand Marionette better: